philku/uconn-googleCloud/classes/02 Wordpress, HTML, and CSS/wordpress.md

 sudo rcp -r * /var/www/html
 ```

+Note for troubleshooting: Now that the files are in a different location you will be required
+to edit files in either the new location, or the old location and copy
+them over again in order to see the results on the site.

 <hr>
 26. remove the Apache default page, index.html.
 The easiest way to do this is using rmand then rcp